Thomas-Daily/fs-journal/quizzes/week06.md

 **2.** What is the difference between a vue `component` and `page`?
 <!-- enter you answer in the space below -->
 ```
+A page is what the client will be seeing, while a component is something that can be injected into that page.
 ```
 **3.** What feature of Vue can be used to repeat an element using a collection of data?
 <!-- enter you answer in the space below -->